Module tf.advanced.highlight

 colorMap : dict

-A mapping of tuple positions to colors.
-Member i of tup should be highlighted with color colorMap[i].
+A mapping of tuple positions to colours.
+Member i of tup should be highlighted with colour colorMap[i].

 condenseType : string